 In the box, you will find just some parts:

-External control board: As with Creality CR-10, the power brick, the RAMboard, and controls are located in a separate external “brick”.
+As with Creality CR-10, the power brick and controls are located in a separate external “brick”.
 The spool holder is mounted on top.
 While this makes sense — if the spool holder was on top of the printer it would make the machine even taller and would add more wobble to the prints — it also can be very unstable (we suggest taping it to your workspace to avoid a filament spool falling off midway through a print.
 Trust us, this happens).
 The heated bed now also uses a MOSFET for electrical safety.

-Removable glass bed: The bed can easily be removed to pluck the print off.
-Also, Creality throws in a spool of Kapton tape if you don’t want to print on the bed directly.
+The bed can easily be removed to pluck the print off.
+Also, Creality throws in a roll of tape if you don’t want to print on the bed directly.
 Though the bed is sturdy and does the job, the glass plate bed suffers a lot of warping and non-stick issues, so it’s important to glue that baby down.

 But what are the differences between all the CR-10 models?
 Currently, there are five models you can buy.